The Adamson House:

 My problem is, I am a visual person so I just wanted to get into the house.
 To top things off, somewhere during our guide’s speech she mentioned that no photos could be taken inside, darn!!!!

 I started getting antsy, the history lesson was taking way too long.
 I just wanted the basics but she was getting into the chronicles of both the original families.
 I looked around and most people seemed to be enjoying the lecture by laughing when they were supposed to or nodding during interesting tidbits.
 My eyes were wandering, I was officially losing interest.
 Maybe these types of tours are not for me.

 The History of Adamson House:

 So with that in mind I will give you a very brief history.

 This site was once the home of the Chumash Indians who lived there until the late 18thcentury.
-Later, the Rindge family owned the location as well as 20 miles of additional coastline and soon the family’s daughter, Rhoda, along with her husband, Merritt Huntley Adamson, used this plot of land to construct a beach house.
+Later, the Rindge family owned the location as well as 20 miles of additional coastline Soon the family’s daughter, Rhoda, along with her husband, Merritt Huntley Adamson, used this plot of land to construct a beach house.